Mohammed Rafi: Legacy

 An official biography was written on Rafi's life by Sujata Dev titled Mohammed Rafi – Golden Voice of the Silver Screen launched on his 91st birthday.
 As well as an award winning documentary titled Dastaan-E-Rafi directed by Rajni Acharya and Vinay Patel (which took 5 years to make) was released to commemorate his 92nd birthday which was later released on DVD.
 It featured over 60 interviews of various Bollywood personas and closely recalled his story through his songs and the personal recounts.
-Many biographies and documentaries continue to be written and made on him.

 Lata Mangeshkar, his contemporary, has said that "Rafi bhaiya was not only India's greatest playback singer but also a wonderful person" and that "he was one singer whose vocal range could outclass any other singer, whether it was me, Asha, Mannada or Kishore bhaiya".

 When producer-director Manmohan Desai (who was a big fan of Rafi) and used him in numerous hit films, was asked to describe the voice of Rafi he remarked that "If anyone has the voice of god, it is Mohammed Rafi".

 Annually his birth and death anniversaries inspire several thousand musical tributes on stage, radio and television.

-Rafi's popularity today spans across the Indian sub-continent, having a reach to Indian communities in Singapore and Malaysia.
+Rafi's popularity today spans across the Indian subcontinent, having a reach to Indian communities in Singapore and Malaysia.

 Today, Rafi's popular songs continue to be remixed or recreated.

 Rafi's Baharon Phool Barsao was voted the most popular Hindi song in a BBC Asia Network poll commemorating 100 years of Hindi Cinema.

 In a CNN-IBN survey in 2013, he was voted the greatest voice of Hindi Cinema.

 In 2001, Rafi was named as the "best singer of the millennium" by Hero Honda and Stardust magazine.